evaporei/bingchillin/README.md

 ## TODO

 - [x] display line numbers
+- [x] proper cursor position calulation on font size change
+- [ ] un-jankify the rendering (please.)
+    - done....?
 - [ ] maybe append a `\n` at the then when saving?
-- [ ] proper cursor position calulation on font size change
-- [ ] un-jankify the rendering (please.)
 - [ ] implement text selection and basic selection operations